radius-project/docs/docs/content/getting-started/quickstarts/quickstart-aws-s3/_index.md

     rad deploy ./app.bicep -p aws_access_key_id=<AWS_ACCESS_KEY_ID> -p aws_secret_access_key=<AWS_SECRET_ACCESS_KEY> -p aws_region=<REGION> -p bucket=<BUCKET_NAME>
     ```

-    The access key, secret key, and region can be the same values you used in the [AWS Quickstart]({{< ref quickstart-aws >}}).
+    The access key, secret key, and region can be the same values you used in the.
 These are used so the container we are deploying can connect to AWS.
 The AWS S3 Bucket name must follow the [following naming conventions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html).

 1. Port-forward the container to your machine with [`rad resource expose`]({{< ref rad_resource_expose >}}):